Bland, Allen power Missy Gators' productive day at Division 4-5A meet - The Vicksburg Post

 Freshman Kadajia Allen also won two events — the 800 meter run and the 4×400 relay — as the Missy Gators advanced to the Regional round of the postseason in 22 events.

 The top four finishers in each event move on to the next round.
-The Region 2-5A meet is next week at Ridgeland High School.
+The Region 2-5A meet is April 16 at Canton High School.
 Four teams competed at the division meet, and eight from Divisions 4-5A and 3-5A will compete at the regional meet.

 Bland and Allen were Vicksburg’s only individual winners in the girls’ meet.
 Bland teamed up with Layla Carter, Terri Boyd and Shaniya Walker to win the 4×200 meter relay, while Allen, Carter, Walker and Boyd won the 4×400 relay.